wso2/docs-ei/en/micro-integrator/docs/develop/debugging-mediation.md

     mediator as a breakpoint.
     ![select debugging](../assets/img/mediation-debugging/debugging-3.png)
 5. Invoke the service using SOAP UI or some external client.
-As soon as a request comes to the proxy service fisrt break point will be triggered.
+As soon as a request comes to the proxy service, the first break point will be triggered.
     ![select debugging](../assets/img/mediation-debugging/debugging-4.png)
     Note that you can view the payload that comes into the mediator and the properties that you can access on the message context.